-Jenn-Ming Yang, Ph.D., Associate Dean
+Jenn-Ming Yang, PhD, Associate Dean

 The primary purpose of the Master of Science in Engineering online degree programs is to enable employed engineers and computer scientists to augment their technical education beyond the Bachelor of Science degree and to enhance their value to the technical organizations in which they are employed.
 The training and education that the programs offer are of significant importance and usefulness to engineers, their employers, California, and the nation.
-It is at the M.S. level that engineers have the opportunity to learn a specialization in depth, and those engineers with advanced degrees may also renew and update their knowledge of the technology advances that continue to occur at an accelerating rate
+It is at the MS level that engineers have the opportunity to learn a specialization in depth, and those engineers with advanced degrees may also renew and update their knowledge of the technology advances that continue to occur at an accelerating rate.

-The M.S. programs are addressed to those highly qualified employed engineers who, for various reasons, do not attend the oncampus M.S. programs and who are keenly interested in developing up-to-date knowledge of cutting-edge engineering and technology.
+The MS programs are addressed to those highly qualified employed engineers who, for various reasons, do not attend the oncampus MS programs and who are keenly interested in developing up-to-date knowledge of cutting-edge engineering and technology.

-For information on graduate admission, see Graduate Programs on page 26.
+For admission information, see Graduate Programs Admission on page 27.

-The following introductory information is based on 2020-21 program requirements for UCLA graduate degrees.
+The following introductory information is based on 2023-24 program requirements for UCLA graduate degrees.
 Complete program requirements are available at Program Requirements for UCLA Graduate Degrees.
 Students are subject to the detailed degree requirements as published in program requirements for the year in which they enter the program.

-M.S. in Engineering Online Programs
+MS in Engineering Online Programs